Kalorian Inventory Management

 Sell Items – Expanded View v4

-I researched how items were presented on actual games and how users typically go through their items.
-Inventory within games tend to be smaller in size because gamers can easily recognize the items they already own.
-We didn’t have to use large thumbnails and item names in this case because it would be a waste of real estate for a user that is already familiar with their own items.
-On the homepage of Kalorian, where any potential buyers are trying to discover new items, it makes sense to have larger thumbnails with the name of the item listed below the image.
+• Opt for Smaller Thumbnails: On the homepage of Kalorian, where any potential buyers are trying to discover new items, it makes sense to have larger thumbnails with the name of the item listed below the image.
 But for the inventory page, where we want users to easily go through their items and be able to easily select multiple items at once and bulk sell, I decided to try smaller thumbnails, revealing the item names only on hover.
 In case the user did want to see quick details about their items, we added the ability to click on the item to pop up a modal with a description.
 We also added the ability to filter your items by specific games at the very top, so again, we didn’t need to label the image thumbnails to better optimize the space of the items.

-After the release of the new Kalorian inventory management system, users were very pleased with much easier they could browse through hundreds of their gaming items, and be able to efficiently sell more than one item at a time.
-We also built a separate listings page where they can reference which of their items are on sale and edit the prices if they wish to.
+After the release of the new Kalorian inventory management system, gamers were very pleased with how much easier they could browse through hundreds of their gaming items, and be able to efficiently sell more than one item at a time.

 New Inventory